James, my only child, died in a road accident in August 2014. He was 22.

 Since 2013 I have been on the National Gathering Committee and also the editor of “Compassion”, which I enjoy very much, especially the contact with contributors which it affords me.

-In 2013 Jimmy, a BAFTA award winning film editor, and I were asked to make a film for The Compassionate Friends which would capture what being a bereaved parent or sibling is like.
-Say Their Name is the result and it is the only film available in this country made by bereaved parents for bereaved parents and siblings.
+In 2013 myself and Josh’s dad Jimmy, a BAFTA award winning film editor, were asked to make a film for The Compassionate Friends which would capture what being a bereaved parent or sibling is like.
+Say Their Name is the result and it is the only film available in this country made by bereaved parents for bereaved parents and siblings (see Home page to view this short film).

 I was co-opted as Trustee in 2013 and am responsible for advising on and monitoring TCF’s finances.
 I graduated from the London School of Economics in 1984 and qualified as an actuary in 1987.
 From then until 1999 I was a partner in actuarial firms - first in Clay and Partners and then Lane Clark and Peacock.